Oddingley: Toponymy

 Oddingley was recorded in 816 as Oddingalea.
 It was listed in the Domesday Book of 1086 as Oddunclei.
 The name derives from the Old English for "Woodland clearing of the family or followers of [a man called] Odda".

 19th century

 In 1806, Oddingley became known for the unsolved murder of the village parson, George Parker.
 Parker was shot and beaten to death by a man widely suspected to be Richard Hemming, a carpenter from Droitwich.
 Hemming was never apprehended and it was believed that he had escaped the country.
 In 1830, a body was found which was later identified to be that of Hemming.

 Governance

 Oddingley is in the Bowbrook ward of the Worcestershire district of Wychavon.
-It is part of the constituency of Mid Worcestershire, represented at parliament by Conservative MP Nigel Huddleston.
+It is part of the constituency of Droitwich and Evesham, represented at parliament by Conservative MP Nigel Huddleston.
 It was part of the West Midlands constituency of the European Parliament prior to Britain leaving the European Union in January 2020.